KxSystems/docs/docs/kb/logging.md

 ## Replaying log files

-Streaming-execute over a file is used (for example in kdb+tick) to replay [logfiles](logging.md) in a memory-efficient manner.
+Streaming-execute over a file is used (for example in kdb+tick) to replay a log file in a memory-efficient manner.

 :fontawesome-solid-book-open:
 [`-11!` streaming execute](../basics/internal.md#-11-streaming-execute)